CodeYourFuture/curriculum/common-content/en/module/js1/anonymous-functions/index.md

 }
 ```

-But in our Jest test, we wrote a function differently:
+In our Jest test, we wrote a function differently:

 ```js
 function() {